An island of spiritual hedonism

 Anantara Rasananda

-Though comfort beyond what Buri Rasa offers is probably overkill for most travellers, nearby Anantara Rasananda Koh Phangan Villas offers a truly luxurious resort experience (for more than double the price, as well).
+Though the level of comfort Buri Rasa offers is probably enough for most travellers, nearby Anantara Rasananda Koh Phangan Villas offers a truly luxurious resort experience (for more than double the price, as well).

 Reviewers are raving about their experiences here, especially praising the quality of the service and the beautiful rooms.